sarahlehman/smalltownkitten/content/post/oh-my-gad.md

 very personal and very protected.
 I treat the journey like treasure.
 Who wants to share their treasure with everyone?
-I mean, yeah, sure, give some treasure to your close friends if you trust them with it, but you don’t want to go handing out your treasure all willy nilly.
+I mean, yeah, sure, give some treasure to your close friends if you trust them with it, but you don’t want to go handing out your treasure all willy-nilly.

 I will say that evicting anxiety is like breaking up with an incredibly toxic girlfriend or boyfriend.
 Anxiety repeatedly tells you, “You're nothing without me. *I'm* the reason you're successful.
-Without me, you'd be nothing.
 I push you to be your best.
 The only reason people like you is because of me.”
 But once you’re able to say, “Look asshole, this isn’t working and you’re taking everything out of me and making me hate myself and I can’t handle this constant pressure in my chest anymore,” a weight is lifted.
 Sure, your anxiety might try to sneak its way back into your life when there’s an opening.
 It might try and lure you in, as an ex would do, with promises of change.
 But your anxiety is ultimately just trying to own you.
 It’s trying to live inside of you rent free.
 It’s squatting.
 It’s drinking all the beer and throwing the empty cans all over the place without any regard for your soul.

 My anxiety still taps me on the shoulder from time to time.
 I was recently a reference for a cat adoption and treated it like I was being